Healing Defective Traces

 The first two parameters are the same as those used with the

-script (the FITS image and the JSON file with
+megaradrp-overplot_traces script (the FITS image and the JSON file with

 information about the calculated traces).
 The new relevant parameters are:

-: specifies the name of a YAML file that defines the strategy for correcting erroneous traces.
-The format of this file is explained in more detail below.--updated_traces <master_traces_healed.json>
+--healing <healing.yaml>: specifies the name of a YAML file that defines the strategy for correcting erroneous traces.
+The format of this file is explained in more detail below.--updated_traces <master_traces_healed.json>: specifies the name of the JSON file that will store the corrected version of all traces.

-file, we can make use of different
+With the help of the <healing.yaml> file, we can make use of different

 strategies to correct faulty traces.
 These strategies are indicated in the

-YAML file using the tag description
+YAML file using the tag description.

 The corrections to be applied to calculate the new trace for each fiber are